wdsheng999/gre_preparation/math/exercises/hard.md

 ans：CDE
 my 没有排除b

-78.In a certain state,each license plate consists of either three digits (between 0 and 9,inclusive) followed by two letters or three letters followed by two digits.For example,055-XY,123-PP,and AAA-70 are all acceptable plates.How many different license plates can the state issue?
+78. In a certain state,each license plate consists of either three digits (between 0 and 9,inclusive) followed by two letters or three letters followed by two digits.For example,055-XY,123-PP,and AAA-70 are all acceptable plates.How many different license plates can the state issue?

 my:$2*A(3,10)*A(2,26)$
-ans:$10^3*26^2+26^3+10^2$
+ans:$10^3*26^2+26^3*10^2$
+TODO：前后并不对称

-81.Consider the following list of numbers that represent the number of text messages that Geraldine received on 10 consecutive days:10,9,1,3,7,7,8,3,4,3.Which of the following statements concerning this set of data are true?
+81. Consider the following list of numbers that represent the number of text messages that Geraldine received on 10 consecutive days:10,9,1,3,7,7,8,3,4,3.Which of the following statements concerning this set of data are true?
 Indicate all such lengths.